Marker Tracking

 Click and drag the Scene Object so that it’s parented underneath the

-object you created -
+Marker Trackingobject you created

 In the